-Materials: Brass lamp holder and a brass ceiling piece.
-Amber and clear crystal glass globe.
+Materials: Brass lamp holder and a brass ceiling mount.
+Clear and amber veined glass globe.

 Cord Length: 60 cm / 23.62”